lakshmidurga23/231FA04435-MLOps-student-performance-feast/README.md

 It is used for:

-Historical feature retrieval.
+Historical feature retrieval
-Creating Machine Learning training data.
+Creating Machine Learning training data
-Reproducing historical features.
+Reproducing historical features
 6. What is the purpose of the online store?

 The online store provides feature values for fast online retrieval during prediction.